 Bids in the auctions are expressed as yield and are submitted electronically via the Bloomberg auction system.
 Only the Debt Office’s authorised primary dealers are allowed to submit bids.

-The primary dealers that are keen to purchase the issued government securities will bid in line with or underneath market interest rates.
-If there is strong demand, competition may lead to bids at a slightly lower yield, and vice versa.
+Primary dealers and investors intent on purchasing government securities issued by the Debt Office bid in line with or below market interest rates.
+If demand is strong, competition may lead to a slightly lower yield level in the auction – and vice versa.

 The results are published once the auction is closed